DeepWiSe888/Octopus/hardware/README.md

 - *Tx RF interface*: This interface connects to the Tx radio that allows RF signals to be transmitted at range from 0 GHz and 8 GHz.
 - *Rx RF interface*: This interface connects to the Rx radio that allows RF signals to be received at range from 0 GHz and 8 GHz.
-- *Tx switch I/Os*: The header pins are used for Tx antenna switching, and connected to FPGA for controlling.
+- *Tx switch I/Os*: The header pins are used for Tx antenna switching.
+FPGA sends the controlling signals through these I/O pins.
-- *Rx switch I/Os*: The header pins are used for Rx antenna switching, and connected to FPGA for controlling.
+- *Rx switch I/Os*: The header pins are used for Rx antenna switching.
+FPGA sends the controlling signals through these I/O pins.
 - *Power*: The power jack is used to connect to the power supply.
 - *GND*: The ground is used to connect to other developing boards in ground plane.